jpoet/HauppaugeUSB/README.md

 ```

 #### MythTV
-If you want to use this with MythTV, you will want [fixes/31](https://github.com/MythTV/mythtv/tree/fixes/31) or later.
+If you want to use this with MythTV, you will want [fixes/31](https://github.com/MythTV/mythtv/tree/fixes/31) or later for the best stability.
+It will work with earlier versions, but is not quite as solid.

 ### Grab the "driver" from Hauppauge
 ```